 Well, we can help…

-The Relationship School™ needs volunteers/students who want to study this stuff and get good at intimate relationships.
-Our mission is to teach people the class they never learned in school–intimate relationships.
-It’s crazy we don’t teach kids how to do interpersonal relationships well.
+The Relationship School™ would like to train you.
+Our mission is to teach people the class they never learned in school–how to do romantic relationships.
+We think it’s crazy we don’t teach kids how to do interpersonal relationships well.
 So, we are determined to offer awesome education to young people (and adults) in a grass roots effort to educate, inspire and guide young people into healthy, successful relationships.

 Let’s improve our own quality of life AND make an impact on this world by having amazing relationships!